iandees/planet-gpx-dump/README.md

 timestamp  | The timestamp for when the trace was created in the database. points     | The number of points in the GPX file. lat        | The latitude for the GPX file.
 By default, this is the latitude for the first point in the file but can be changed by the user. lon        | The longitude for the GPX file.
-By default, this is the longtiude for the first point in the file but can be changed by the user. visibility | The visibility of the GPX file as specified by the user.
+By default, this is the longitude for the first point in the file but can be changed by the user. visibility | The visibility of the GPX file as specified by the user.
 One of `private`, `identifiable`, `public`, `trackable`. uid        | The OSM user ID for the user that uploaded the trace.
 Note that this will only appear for `identifiable` and `public` traces. user       | The OSM display name for the user that uploaded the trace.
 Note that this will only appear for `identifiable` and `public` traces and if "user id mapping" was enabled at run time.